Scoop (utensil)

+Terminology

-In the technical terms used by the food service industry and in the retail and wholesale food utensil industries, there is a clear distinction between three types of scoop: the disher, which is used to measure a portion e.g. cookie dough, to make melon balls, and often to serve ice cream (although manufacturers frequently advise against using dishers for ice cream and other frozen foods); the ice cream scoop, and the transfer scoop which is used to measure or to transfer an unspecified amount of a bulk dry foodstuff such as rice, flour, or sugar.
+In the technical terms used by the food service industry and in the retail and wholesale food utensil industries, there is a clear distinction among three types of scoop: the disher, which is used to measure a portion (such as cookie dough), to make melon balls, and often to serve ice cream (although some manufacturers frequently advise against using dishers for ice cream and other frozen foods); the ice cream scoop; and the transfer scoop which is used to measure or to transfer an unspecified amount of a bulk dry foodstuff such as rice, flour, or sugar.

+Dishers are usually hemispherical like an ice cream scoop, while measuring scoops are usually cylindrical, and transfer scoops are usually shovel-shaped.

 Disher

-Dishers are usually hemispherical like an ice cream scoop, while measuring scoops are usually cylindrical, and transfer scoops are usually shovel-shaped.
-Some dishers have mechanical levers which help expel the disher's contents.
-Traditionally dishers are sized by the number of scoops per quart but may also be sized by ounces, the diameter of the bowl, or the number of tablespoons they hold.
+Some dishers have mechanical levers which help release the tool's contents.
+Traditional dishers are sized by volume either by the number of scoops per quart, or by its volume in fluid ounces or tablespoons, or the diameter of the tool's bowl.

+Standard sizes

+The table below is the standard definition in the US food industry, but actual capacity varies by manufacturer.